MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 - Expire the data when not needed anymore.

+^ Attackers rely on insufficient logging and monitoring to achieve their goals before detection.
 ^ Simple idea, difficult to implement.
   - Requires signficant commitment, complexity, cost, and operational support.
   - Challenges include tools, culture, budget, and training
+  - Ex.
+Static-code analysis can't find the absence of logging.
+^ Necessary for breach disclosure laws
+^ Critical if you intend to prosecute

+^ Average time to identify a breach is 280 days.
-^ Usually security vulnerabilities are found from outside the company.
+  - Usually security vulnerabilities are found from outside the company.
   - ex. someone reports a fraudulent transcation.

-^ Critical if you intend to prosecute

-^ Necessary for breach disclosure laws

-^ Static-code analysis can't find the absence
+^ Centralized, append-only logging and monitoring store.
 ^ Difficult to have a centralized monitoring store without taking a multi-disciplinary approach.
   It's hard to get developers to care about security if they exist in their bubble, and QA exists in it's bubble.
   Developers have a lot of other things they are trying to do, build new features, improve quality, increase performance, build to scale.
 How do you get developer attention when security is a constantly moving target is very nuanced.